Azure/Azure-Network-Security/Azure DDoS Protection/Script - View Protected Public IPs tool/README.md

 ## Output
-This script will generate a CSV file containing the following infomration for each Public IP Address that is visible to the user running the script
+This script will generate a CSV file containing the following information for each Public IP Address that is visible to the user running the script

 | Column Name           | Description                                                                                           |
 |---------------------|----------------------------------------------------------------------------------------------------------------------------------------|